deep-coalescence/sixteen/README.md

 ### `TreeSet`

 A treeset is an efficient (i.e., fast parsing) list of tree topologies.
-The construction is $O(k n \lg n)$ where $k$ is the number of trees and $n$ the number of taxa due to the LCA data structure initialization.
+The construction is $O(k n \lg n)$ where $k$ is the number of trees and $n$ the number of taxa.
+The log factor is due to the LCA data structure initialization.

 ```python
 from table_five import TreeSet